 - Dark green leaves.
-These mean that the orchid isn’t receiving enough light and either needs to be moved to a brighter location or be put under a grow light.
+This means the orchid isn’t receiving enough light and either needs to be moved to a brighter location or be put under a grow light.

 - Yellowish-green or red leaves.
-These both mean that the orchid is getting too much light and needs to be moved to a slightly dimmer location — which could perhaps be as simple as moving it away from directly in front of the window.
+Both mean that the orchid is getting too much light and needs to be moved to a slightly dimmer location — which could perhaps be as simple as moving it away from directly in front of the window.

 Because yellowing leaves can also be an indicator of overwatering and root rot, you should also feel the leaves if you’re concerned about the lighting.
 When an orchid gets too much light, the leaves will feel noticeably warmer than the air around it.
 If they don’t, then chances are your orchid is suffering from root rot and not intense lighting.